neelsmith/greek101/printable/syllabus.md

 | C | 14 | 33 |  8 | 11 |
 | C- | 13 | 32 |  7 | 10 |
 | D | 12 | 31 |  7 | 8 |

+## Peer tutoring

+The Department of Classics and the Classics Department Inclusion Committee offer a peer-based tutoring program for Greek 101 students.
+The tutors have received training through Academic Services and Learning Resources, and can discuss course with ou, help you understand how to solve problems, and suggest independent learning strategies.

+Tutoring workshops run as an appointment-based service of 40-minute sessions, at time arranged between you and the Peer Tutor.
+To set up an appointment with one of the tutors, please contact your professor.